weaves82/typescript-todo/README.md

-# A Todo App using TypeScript
+# A Todo App using TypeScript - Please update

 Small todo app that showcases knowledge of TypeScript, Redux and React Testing Library